How to Help Children Cope with Sensory Sensitivity

 • Licks items to better understand what they are

-If your child is sensitive to scent, consider using unscented soaps and shampoos, and avoid wearing perfume to make the environment as fragrance-free as possible.
 For children who are less sensitive to smells, try using strong-smelling products to keep them from handling other, inappropriate strong-smelling items, like trash or human waste.

 • Has a restricted diet because some flavors are too strong and overpowering